dark-devil9/DiscordRaidSpamFloodBots/README-EN.md

 Open file config.json.

 In parameter "invite" set spam server invite code (NOT LINK).
+In parameter "guildid" set the server ID for the attack.
+In parameter "channel" set which channel on the server for attack.
 In parameter "text" set messages text.
 In parameter "tts" set should to use tts or not (true / false).
 In parameter "count" set the maximum number of bots to attack (0 - no limit)